 - Head down to the Eisbach where you can try out river surfing right from the heart of the English Garden

 - Looking for the perfect date night spot?
-Splurge at Tantris, offering tantalising dishes designed by one of Germany’s best chefs
+Luxury at Tantris, offering tantalising dishes designed by one of Germany’s best chefs

 - Chinesischer Turm might seem a bit surreal at first but has an excellent beer garden that combines Chinese kitsch with oompah bands